maglab-uconn/TISK_FEEDBACK/README.md

 #### Jim Magnuson, Heejo You, & Thomas Hannagan

-In this document, we walk through how to set up TISK and TRACE simulations presented in our paper, "Lexical feedback in the Time-Invariant String Kernel (TISK) model of spoken word recognition".
+This repository includes everything you need to reproduce the simulations, analyses, and figures from our paper, _"Lexical feedback in the Time-Invariant String Kernel (TISK) model of spoken word recognition"_.
+However, proceed with caution.
+We have noted that some scripts take several minutes or even **several hours** to run.

 Most code in this repository was developed by Heejo You.
 Thomas Hannagan was the original creator of TISK, along with Jonathan Grainger and Jim Magnuson, and contributed important advice and ideas for this project.
 Magnuson did the TRACE analyses and model comparisons, and wrote the first draft of the paper.

-This repository includes everything you need to reproduce our simulations, analyses, and figures.
-However, proceed with caution.
-We have noted that some scripts take several minutes or even **several hours** to run.

 ## FILES